-We are inspired by the new goals unveiled in this report.
+We are inspired by the strategic sustainability goals and progress discussed in this report and our 2019 Sustainability Report.
 They are ambitious by design and may pose challenges that require us to think and act differently if we are to succeed.
 They may also evolve over time as experts discover more about our planet, technology advances, consumer expectations and behaviors change, and we transform our business.